aarong/feedme-client/DEV.md

   or `connected` to `disconnected`.

-  When the transport emits a `disconnect` event due to a library call to `transport.disconnect(err)`, the transport must pass the `err` argument supplied by the library as an event argument.
-If the library calls `transport.disconnect()` without an `err` argument, then the transport must emit the `disconnect` event with no arguments.

-  When the transport emits a `disconnect` event because its connection to the server has failed, it must emit the event with an argument of the form `Error("FAILURE: Transport-specific error message")`.
-The transport is free to attach additional diagnostic information to the error object.
+  When the transport emits a `disconnect` event due to a library call to `transport.disconnect()`, it must emit the event with no arguments.
+When the transport emits a `disconnect` event because its internal connection to the server has failed, it must emit the event with an `err` argument (generally an `Error` object) describing the nature of the failure.

-Transport objects must sequence their event emissions as follows:
+Transport objects must sequence event emissions as follows:

 - After library initialization, the transport must not emit any events until the library calls `transport.connect()`.

-- When the library calls `transport.connect()`, the transport must emit a `connecting` event.
+- After the library calls `transport.connect()`, the transport must emit a `connecting` event.

 - A `connecting` event must be followed by a `connect` event or a `disconnect`